jlperona-teaching/ecs390-spring20/seminars/week08.md

 ### Reading

-Read through Chapter 3 of *Emotional Intelligence* by Daniel Goleman.
+Read through *Emotional and social intelligence competence: Implications for instruction* by Vishal Arghode of Gannon University.
+This was originally published in the *International Journal of Pedagogies and Learning* in 2013.
-You can find a PDF in the [Files section on Canvas](https://canvas.ucdavis.edu/files/6660881/download?download_frd=1).
+You can find a PDF in the [Files section on Canvas](https://canvas.ucdavis.edu/courses/461800/files/8998530/download).
 We started discussing emotional intelligence at the end of today, and we will finish discussing it next week.

 ### Review